-- Show plan view of design concepts with key elements noted. - Identify preliminary horizontal and vertical alignments of all roadway elements. - Show mainline typical sections. - Identify proposed deviations to the preliminary design provided by the Department. - Provide a functional design for the US 52 (Future I-74) / NC 65 (Bethania- Rural Hall Road) future interchange improvements (R-2247EB Project). - Identify the design details and / or construction methods that will be incorporated to reduce property impacts along Hallmark Drive. - Identify drainage modifications and designs to be implemented. - Identify all hydraulically deficient box culverts and / or pipes and their proposed hydraulic mitigation or replacement. - For all major hydraulic crossings with a conveyance greater than the capacity of a single 72" diameter pipe, indicate the rise in the floodplain water elevation. - Discuss the extent and limits of the rise in water elevation in the floodplain(s), identify potentially impacted insurable structures, specify areas anticipated to require additional surveys and estimate the anticipated additional right of way impacts outside the project construction limits. - Identify the appropriate design criteria for each feature, if not provided herein. - Identify all bridge types to be constructed, including any special design features or construction techniques needed. - Indicate how proposed vertical abutments and / or retaining walls will allow the future construction of a US 421 through lane, if applicable. - Specify the base option chosen (ABC or asphalt) for all -Y- Lines, ramps, loops, and service roads. - If applicable, indicate where all underlying longitudinal joints will be located and demonstrate how the underlying longitudinal joint location will minimize reflective cracking. - Indicate how existing and proposed subsurface drainage will be maintained beneath the entire mainline pavement structure of both US 421 and US 52 (Future I-74) throughout the project limits, including acceleration / deceleration lanes and median and outside shoulders - Identify any deviations, including proposed design exceptions, from the established design criteria that will be utilized.
-Explain why the deviation is necessary. - Describe any geotechnical investigations to be performed by the Design-Build Team and note any deviations to NCDOT requirements for subsurface investigations noted in the Geotechnical Scope of Work. - Identify any special aesthetics considerations that will be part of the design. - Describe how utility conflicts will be addressed and any special utility design considerations.
-Describe how the Design-Build Team's design and construction methods minimize the Department's utility relocation costs.
+- Show plan view of design concepts with key elements noted. - Identify preliminary horizontal and vertical alignments of all roadway elements. - Show mainline typical sections. - Identify proposed deviations to the preliminary design provided by the Department. - Provide a functional design for the US 52 (Future I-74) / NC 65 (Bethania- Rural Hall Road) future interchange improvements (R-2247EB Project). - Identify the design details and / or construction methods that will be incorporated to reduce property impacts along Hallmark Drive. - Identify drainage modifications and designs to be implemented. - Identify all hydraulically deficient box culverts and / or pipes and their proposed hydraulic mitigation or replacement. - Identify the hydrologic methods and associated variables used to determine the hydraulics of all pipes and box culverts, including but not limited to the hydraulic deficiency analyses of all existing features.
+At a minimum, identify the existing and future condition determinations, as well as the associated variables and data sources used to make those determinations. - For all major hydraulic crossings with a conveyance greater than the capacity of a single 72" diameter pipe, indicate the rise in the floodplain water elevation. - Discuss the extent and limits of the rise in water elevation in the floodplain(s), identify potentially impacted insurable structures, specify areas anticipated to require additional surveys and estimate the anticipated additional right of way impacts outside the project construction limits. - Identify the appropriate design criteria for each feature, if not provided herein. - Identify all bridge types to be constructed, including any special design features or construction techniques needed. - Indicate how the future widening of Bridge No. 226 (SR 1891 (Peace Haven Road) over US 421) can be accomplished without the need to reconstruct any of the provided substructure elements. - Provide conceptual designs and renderings for the aesthetic concrete arch facades. - Specify the base option chosen (ABC or asphalt) for all -Y- Lines, ramps, loops, and service roads. - If applicable, indicate where all underlying longitudinal joints will be located and demonstrate how the underlying longitudinal joint location will minimize reflective cracking. - Indicate how existing and proposed subsurface drainage will be maintained beneath the entire mainline pavement structure of both US 421 and US 52 (Future I-74) throughout the project limits, including acceleration / deceleration lanes and median and outside shoulders - Identify any deviations, including proposed design exceptions, from the established design criteria that will be utilized.
+Explain why the deviation is necessary.

-- Indicate if separate Concurrence Point 4B and Concurrence Point 4C meetings will be required for R-2247CD and R-2247EC and what months the Department should schedule specific meetings. - Describe how the design will affect the Department's right of way costs. - Identify types of any retaining walls and / or sound barrier walls, if applicable. - Provide a Preliminary Signing Concept Map that includes, at a minimum, all proposed overhead sign structure locations, overhead signs, and ground mounted guide signs for the Signing Project limits.
+- Describe any geotechnical investigations to be performed by the Design-Build Team and note any deviations to NCDOT requirements for subsurface investigations noted in the Geotechnical Scope of Work. - Identify any special aesthetics considerations not required herein that will be part of the design. - Describe how utility conflicts will be addressed and any special utility design considerations.
+Describe how the Design-Build Team's design and construction methods minimize the Department's utility relocation costs. - Indicate what months the Department should schedule a combined R-2247CD and R-2247EC Concurrence Point 4B Meeting and a combined R-2247CD and R-2247EC Concurrence Point 4C Meeting, if applicable.
+Indicate if separate Concurrence Point 4B and Concurrence Point 4C meetings will be required for R-2247CD and R-2247EC and what months the Department should schedule specific meetings, if applicable. - Describe how the design will affect the Department's right of way costs. - Identify types of any retaining walls and / or sound barrier walls, if applicable. - Provide a Preliminary Signing Concept Map that includes, at a minimum, all proposed overhead sign structure locations, overhead signs, and ground mounted guide signs for the Signing Project limits.